d9k/daring-sailor/doc/ds-tasks.md

 	- `std::string` like container with a fixed size buffer.

 - _Storing a `bn::string` in rom seems a bit wasteful, when you can store a `bn::string_view` [GValiente](https://discord.com/channels/768759024270704641/831589248239009832/1277140156742242376)

+### Butano exceptions

+- :speaking_head_in_silhouette: `exception handling disabled, use '-fexceptions' to enable` - Any stong reason for this?
+Many third-part c++ libraries use exceptions. / [2025.01.01](https://discord.com/channels/768759024270704641/831589248239009832/1323747184407216170)
+	- _Saves space and you can turn it back on.
+Exceptions are a much slower path than checking for conditions ahead of time and many you’ll encounter on an embedded system are not necessarily recoverable_ / Luigi
+	- The safe (and naive) way would be compiling third-party libraries seperately with exceptions enabled, while compiling your code with exceptions disabled (edited).
+And link them afterwards.
+This way, if exceptions are passed to the user code side, `std::terminate()` should be called, which at least shows abort error screen on Butano / [yeon](https://discord.com/channels/768759024270704641/831589248239009832/1323879117644370061)

 ### C++ using enum